List of Hindi film families: Khan–Hussain family (of Nasir Hussain)

 The Khan–Hussain family starts with Nasir Hussain, who is the eldest man in the family.
 He is a veteran film writer, producer and director and made his writing debut with the 1953 super hit, Anarkali for Filmistan studios, where he joined as a freelancer.
-Nasir later went on to start his own production house named Nasir Hussain Films and made evergreen cult films like Teesri Manzil and Yaadon Ki Baraat.
+Nasir later went on to start his own production house named Nasir Hussain Films and made evergreen cult films like Teesri Manzil and Yaadon Ki Baaraat.
 Nasir Hussain's younger brother, Tahir Hussain, is also a filmmaker and has been a producer for a number of films.
 Nasir Hussain has two children; an elder son Mansoor Khan, and a younger daughter, Nuzhat Khan.
-Nuzhat Khan married a convert to Islam, Anil Pal, an engineer, and had one child, Imran Khan.
+Nuzhat Khan married a Bengali Hindu, Anil Pal, an engineer, and had one child, Imran Khan.
 Tahir Hussain and his wife Zeenat Hussain have four children; Farhat Khan, Aamir Khan, Faisal Khan, and Nikhat Khan.
 Nasir Hussain launched both Mansoor Khan and Aamir Khan with the 1988 blockbuster Qayamat Se Qayamat Tak, which was produced by Nassir Hussain Films and co-written by the two brothers in their younger days.
 Faisal Khan is a former actor.
 Mansoor Khan and Aamir Khan later launched the former's nephew, Imran Khan, with Jaane Tu...
 Ya Jaane Na in 2008.
 The film was made under the Aamir Khan Productions banner and was a huge hit.